-(c) Fair value measurement
+(b) Fair value measurement

 The Bank's fair value methodology and the governance over its models includes a number of controls and other procedures to ensure appropriate safeguards are in place to ensure its quality and adequacy.
 All new product initiatives (including their valuation methodologies) are subject to approvals by Senior Management.
+The following table shows an analysis of financial instruments recorded at fair value by level of the fair value hierarchy: